serartmar/images-optimizing-lab/README.md

 # images-optimizing-lab
 Little image optimizing lab with gulp written in 2016 :grin:

-First you have to [install](https://yarnpkg.com/en/docs/install) yarn because installation with `npm i` is broken atleast on my machine.
+First you have to [install](https://yarnpkg.com/en/docs/install) yarn because installation with `npm i` is broken at least on my machine.

 Then go to the directory of this project and run `yarn`.
 This will install all dependencies for you.